olivia1802/kbo-hitter-performance-sql-analysis/README.md

 ## Tools Used

-- SQL (SQLite)
+* SQL (SQLite)
-- Python
+* Python
-- Pandas
+* Pandas
-- Jupyter Notebook
+* Jupyter Notebook

 ## Project Goals

-The objective of this project was to identify elite offensive seasons in the KBO League and explore how advanced baseball metrics can be used to evaluate player and team performance beyond traditional statistics.
+The objective of this project was to identify elite offensive seasons in the KBO League and examine how advanced baseball metrics can provide additional insight into player and team performance beyond traditional statistics.

 ## Research Questions